davidosomething/16.davidosomething.com/md/_posts/whitespace-in-vim.md

 is technically slower, but for something so simple it is unnoticable.
 I use this one myself.

-There is another, newer unofficial EditorConfig vim plugin written in pure
+There is another unofficial EditorConfig vim plugin written in pure VimScript:
-VimScript: [dahu/EditorConfig] -- but it is in alpha and the implementation is not complete (e.g. does not fully support `trim_trailing_whitespace` and `insert_final_newline`).
-I've checked out the source code (as I have for all plugins I use) and it's quite well written, so is worth keeping an eye on.
+[dahu/EditorConfig] -- but it is in alpha and the implementation does not include all the EditorConfig features.
+Instead, it provides a `autocmd` hooks so you can implement your own interpretation for things it does not implement like `trim_trailing_whitespace` and `insert_final_newline`.
+I've checked out the source code (as I have for all plugins I use) and it's quite well written so if you want to implement the other features (or don't need them), it is a viable option.

 - [editorconfig/editorconfig-vim] is the official plugin
 - [sgur/vim-editorconfig] is the unofficial one that I use
+- [dahu/EditorConfig] is another unofficial one with `autocmd` hooks

 ### Auto-determine whitespace settings